enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 If you have **Docker Desktop** application on your Windows/Mac you can copy and paste this snippet in section 'Docker > Preferences > Docker Engine'.
-After that apply and restart.
+After this, apply and restart.

 ```
 {